 What to do if you have content that receives restricted ad serving?

-Google will notify you if any of your content is receiving restricted ad serving.
+Google will notify you if any of your content is receiving restricted demand.
 Though you do not have to take any action, not all ad sources will be able to bid on your inventory which often means less revenue.
 If you do wish to take action and amend or delete the content, you can request that Google reviews your changes.